-Other tasks, such as darning a dress and buying some sweetmeats for Hirluin occupy her morning, and she buys a hot pie from a street-trader for her lunch, going on to the House of Tapestries where she helps Dorelas of the Clothwrights' Fellowship in stitching garments.
-She hopes to work well enough to be accepted into the Fellowship herself, so that she can sponsor her sister and brother-in-law.
-Both moved to Osgiliath ten years ago to set up a leather-shop.
-They now live in Wooden-town, having been ruined by the Plague, which also claimed their two children.
+Tasks such as darning a dress and buying some sweetmeats for Hirluin occupy her morning; she purchases a hot pie from a street-trader for her lunch, and then walks to the House of Tapestries where she helps Dorelas of the Clothwrights' Fellowship to stitch garments.
+She hopes her work will display excellence enough to procure her acceptance into the Fellowship herself, so that she can sponsor her sister and brother-in-law.
+Both moved to Osgiliath ten years ago to set up a leather shop.
+They now live in Wooden-town, having been ruined by the Plague, which also

+Anorian Great-bouse claimed their two children.

 After five hours hard work, Gillen takes her leave of Dorelas, collecting her wages for the week.
-Half of it she immediately spends on her way down the city, mostly in the Diamond Market, where she buys food and other supplies.
-The sun is low in the sky, Mount Mindolluin's shadow already cast over most of the city, by the time she reaches the Great Gates, squeezing through the throng of citizens returning and visitors departing.
-She gropes through the dark maze of shelters and rude houses in Wooden-town to find the room where her sister lives, and delivers the supplies to her.
-She just gets back to the Gate before they close, half an hour after sunset.
-The last lamps are just being lit by the men who have worked their way down over five miles from the Citadel Gate.
-The road back to her lodgings on the northern second level is quite long enough for her.
-Hirluin is already home and is playing gwithbül, a boardgame like nine-men's-gambit, with his father.
-Turluin is also a Baker, and lives on the ground floor of the lodging-house His wife died in the Plague.
-As Gillen helped with breakfast and also pays something towards the upkeep of herself and her husband, she does not have to help prepare the 'day-meal'.
-After eating in the Hall of the house, she and Hirluin have the evening to themselves: it is rather cold for a walk, so they join some friends in the parlour to talk and sing.
-Then they retire fairly early.
-Hirluin goes straight to bed, but Gillen stays up a while and stares up at the evening star, reciting a silent prayer.
-She asks for a blessing on her husband, on Variën's new child, on her parents, sleeping in a house of the Ironsmiths' Fellowship on the third level.
+Half of it she spends immediately on her descent through the city, mostly in the Diamond Market, where she buys food and other supplies.
+The sun is low in the sky, Mount Mindolluin's shadow already cast over most of the city, by the time she reaches the Great Gates.
+She squeezes through the throng of citizens returning and visitors departing, moving almost by intuition through the dark maze of shelters and rude houses in Wooden-town.
+Upon reaching the room where her sister lives, Gillen delivers the supplies to her and departs after a brief exchange of news.
+She gets back to the Gate just before it closes, half an hour after sunset.
+The last lamps are being lit by the men who have worked their way down over five miles from the Citadel Gate.
+The road back to her lodgings to the north side of the Second Tier is long enough for her.

+Hirluin is already home and playing gwithbil, a boardgame like nine-men's-gambit, with his father.
+Turluin is also a Baker and lives on the ground floor of the lodging-house.
+His wife died in the Plague.
+Because Gillen helped with breakfast and also pays something towards the upkeep of herself and her husband, she does not have to help prepare the 'daymeal.'
+After eating in the Hall of the house, she and Hirluin have the evening to themselves: it is rather cold for a walk, so they join some friends in the parlor to talk and sing.
+They retire fairly early.
+Hirluin goes straight to bed, but Gillen stays up to stare at the evening star, reciting a silent prayer.
+She asks a blessing for her husband, for Variën's new child, and for her parents, sleeping in a house of the Ironsmiths' Fellowship on the third level.
 Finally she asks that she might be blessed with child herself.
 Then she dons a nightgown and goes to bed.

-5.2 CUSTOMS, ETIQUETTE AND DRESS
+5.2 CUSTOMS, ETIQUETTE, AND DRESS